zencart/documentation/content/user/admin_pages/admin_dashboard.md

 <img src="/images/widget.png" alt="Widgets on home page" />

-The following widgets are prebuilt on your admin home page:
+The following widgets are pre-built on your admin home page:

 - Statistics (product and category counts, reviews, etc.)
 - Special, Featured and Sale counts